tamarin-prover/tamarin-prover/manual/src/009_precomputation.md

 In such a case two command line flags can be used to limit the precomputations:

-- `--open-chains=X` or `-c=X`, where `X` is a positive integer, limits the number of chain goals Tamarin will solve during precomputations.
+- `--open-chains=X` or `-c=X`, where `X` is a positive integer, limits the number of chain constraints Tamarin will solve during precomputations.
 In particular, this value stops Tamarin from solving any deconstruction chains that are longer than the given value `X`.
 This is useful as some equational theories can cause loops when solving deconstruction chains.
 At the same time, some equational theories may need larger values (without looping), in which case it can be necessary to increase this value.
 However, a too small value can lead to sources that contain open deconstruction chains which would be easy to solve, rendering the precomputations inefficient.
 Tamarin shows a warning on the command line when this limit is reached.
 Default value: `10`